ckf42/codelib/py/readme.md

 ## ipythonInitScript.py

 Import some python packages in `ipython` for scicomp.
 Just run the script after `ipython` is initiated.

+## MorseCodeDict.py

+Not a cli utility but a simple module that contains dict on converting simple Morse code and some helper functions

 ## musicKeyboard.py